aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_class_guides/c1_l3vpn_class_guide.rst

 Prepare for Customer-1 Layer 3 VPN Services
 ===================================================================================

 #.
-On all PE nodes that are connected to Customer-1 CE nodes, define VRF “A”.
+On all PE nodes that are connected to Customer-1 CE nodes, define VRF “CUSTOMER-1”.

    - Ensure IPv4 Unicast Forwarding is enabled.